 - Category B of Nova Scotia’s Demand: Express Entry Stream

-These two programs operate on a first-come, first-served basis and open periodically to a set number of applications, usually meeting their intake quota within hours.
+These two programs operate on a first-come, first-served basis.
+They open periodically to a set number of applicants, and they usually meet their intake quota within hours.
 Although a job offer may not be required, these streams do require specific work experience.

 Active—Expression of Interest

-These streams are also active in the sense that Express Entry candidates who want to be considered for them can submit what’s called an Expression of Interest.
-Express Entry-linked PNPs that don’t require a job offer, but do require an Expression of Interest, are found in:
+Express Entry-linked PNPs that don’t require a job offer, but do require an Expression of Interest, exist in:

 - New Brunswick